German submarine U-47 (1938): Sixth patrol

 U-47's sixth patrol was much more successful.
 Having left Kiel on 3 June 1940, she ventured out into the North Sea and operated off the southern coast of Ireland.
-Along with six other U-boats in Wolfpack Prien, she attacked Convoy HX 47 and the first ship to fall victim to the U-boat was the British SS Balmoralwood; which was sunk on 14 June.
-Within less than a month, the boat sank a further seven vessels, San Fernando on the 21st, Cathrine on the 24th, Lenda and Leticia on the 27th, Empire Toucan on the 29th, Georgios Kyriakides on the 30th, and SS Arandora Star on 2 July.
-The German submarine returned to Kiel on 6 July after 34 days at sea and eight enemy vessels sunk.
+Along with six other U-boats in Wolfpack Prien, she attacked Convoy HX 47 and sank the British SS Balmoralwood on 14 June.
+She later sank seven more vessels, San Fernando on the 21st, Cathrine on the 24th, Lenda and Leticia on the 27th, Empire Toucan on the 29th, Georgios Kyriakides on the 30th, and SS Arandora Star on 2 July.
+The submarine returned to Kiel on 6 July after 34 days at sea and eight enemy vessels sunk.

 Seventh patrol

 U-47's seventh patrol consisted of her travelling north of the British Isles and into the North Atlantic, south of Iceland.
 During a period of 30 days, she sank a total of six enemy vessels and damaged another.
 U-47's first victory during her seventh patrol was the sinking of the Belgian passenger ship Ville de Mons on 2 September 1940.
 This was followed by the sinking of a British vessel, Titan, on 4 September and Gro, José de Larrinaga, and Neptunian on the 7th.
 On the 9th, U-47 sank the Greek merchant ship Possidon, and on 21 September she damaged the British merchant ship Elmbank.
 Following these victories, on the 25th, U-47 entered the French port of Lorient, which was now under German control following the decisive Battle of France.